 The tiny, country town of Gundagai has been a favourite of many writers.
 Proof of this lies in Flash Jacks, named for a Banjo Patterson poem about a shearer who travels around New South Wales.

-Need more accommodation ideas for a sweet NSW trip?
+Need more ideas for a sweet getaway in NSW?
 Here are a few of our favourite tiny homes and cabins.

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchase.